heutelbeck/sapl-policy-engine/sapl-documentation/6_6_Flask.md

 ### Streaming Authorization

-For SSE endpoints returning async generators, the three streaming decorators provide continuous authorization where the PDP streams decisions over time.
+For SSE endpoints, the three streaming decorators provide continuous authorization where the PDP streams decisions over time.
 Access may flip between PERMIT and DENY based on time, location, or context changes.

-Django streaming responses use `StreamingHttpResponse` with `content_type="text/event-stream"`.
-The decorators automatically wrap the async generator output in SSE format.
+Flask streaming responses use `Response` with `mimetype="text/event-stream"`.
+The decorators internally bridge between Flask's synchronous generator model and the async PDP streaming protocol using a dedicated event loop.

 A time-based policy that cycles between PERMIT and DENY: